 The Vehicle Age Data worksheet contains age-specific (i.e., vintage-specific) estimates of the static survival rates and annual accumulated mileage schedules applicable to different vehicle categories.
-The values on this worksheet are used whenever the Dynamic Economic models are disabled during analysis.
+The values on this worksheet are used whenever the Dynamic Economic models are disabled during analysis, or when the system is evaluating HDPUV vehicle models.
 When the Dynamic Economic models are enabled, the system estimates survival rates and VMT schedules as described in Sections S1.1 and S2.1 above.

 Separate static survival fractions and annual miles driven are used for different categories of vehicles.
-These categories include: cars, vans/SUVs, pickups, and class 2b/3 trucks.
-The survival fractions measure the proportion of vehicles originally produced during a model year that remain in service at each age, by which time only a small fraction typically remain in service.
+These categories include: cars, vans/SUVs, pickups, and 2b/3 trucks (i.e., HDPUVs).
+The survival fractions measure the proportion of vehicles originally produced during a model year that remain in service at each age.
+By the end of the vehicles' projected lifetime, only a small portion vehicle models typically remain in service.